-- AGA Annotated Grant Agreement, art 17 - 60-minute workout webinar to increase the communication impact of your project - Communicating EU research and innovation guidance for project participants - EU Guide to Science Communication - Social media guide for EU funded R&I projects - Making the Most of Your H2020 Project
+- AGA Annotated Grant Agreement, art 17 - 60-minute workout webinar to increase the communication impact of your project

 3.3.6 Dissemination & exploitation of project results

 Since EU grants are financed by public funds, EU Beneficiaries moreover also expected to disseminate their project results.
 In this way, the projects can benefit a larger group of persons and reach wider target groups.